DebComet/SkilHarvest_Crash_Course/README.md

 The data, on observation had no missing values, irrelevant columns, duplicate rows or inconsistencies.

 - I edited the dataset to allow the first row of my dataset become header.

 - Ensure that data columns are labeled clearly and consistently for easy reference during analysis.

-### Exploratory Data Analysis
----
-- I utilize Google Query to query the dataset within Google Sheets.
+- I utilized Google Query to query the dataset ensuring that the data can answer the some questions about the data such as:
-  - I wrote queries to analyze sales performance by sales reps within each region for the years 2014 and 2015.
+  - Query to analyze sales performance by sales reps within each region for the years 2014 and 2015.
     1. **Sales of Bnder and Pencil in 2015**

        `=QUERY(A:H, "SELECT C,F,H WHERE (C= 'Binder' OR C= 'Pencil') AND F=2015", 1)`